 It takes a commitment on our part to have healthy and happy pets.
 They just don't magically become well behaved, fit and enjoyable companions.
-It takes training, nutrition , exercise and an engaging environment for them to develop into the pets we enjoy.
+It takes good nutrition , exercise, an engaging environment and training for them to develop into the pets we enjoy.

 Nutrition is important to having a healthy and happy dog.
 It can be very difficult to know what to feed your dogs.
 There are so many options.
 New products keep being introduced and products change over time.
 Most dogs in the USA are fed kibble, dry dog food processed into small nuggets.
 With the dizzying array of choices and costs it is hard to choose.
-Did you ever add up the disclosed ingredients in dogs food?
-They ingredients list never adds up to 100%.
+Did you ever add up the disclosed ingredients in dog food?
+The ingredients listed never add up to 100%.
 What is not disclosed is the "filler".
 Fillers are non-nutritional ingredients that bulk up the food.
 An alternative to kibble that we use is raw frozen dog food.
 The main ingredient of raw is raw meat.
 Commercial raw products include other ingredients to fill out the nutritional requirements for dogs.
 The downside of raw is that it can be expensive.
 We've taken to using the approach of 1/2 raw, 1/2 kibble.
-That helps lessen the cost and provides the quality nutrition the dogs needs to stay healthy.
+That helps lessen the cost and provides the quality nutrition dogs need to stay healthy.
 We also regularly give the dogs raw beef marrow bones to chew on.
-They love those and it's good from their teeth.
+They love those and it's good for their teeth.

 The poodles love exercise.
 Having the three of them has the benefit that they love to play with each other.
-We have an enclosed back yard and they love to romp around it in and chase the squirrel that runs along the top of the back fence.
+We have an enclosed back yard and they love to romp around it in.
+They enjoy to chasing the squirrel that runs along the top of the back fence.
 The big girls have learned to bounce together on our granddaughter's trampoline.
 They also need structure.
 A good walk fills that need and is good for us too.
 We walk the dogs on a leash and have recently started to use a harness.
 It took some training to teach the dogs to walk without tugging on the leash or trying to dash off to "visit" the squirrels.

 For us, part of an engaging environment for the dogs is toys.
-They have their things to mess with and that keeps them our of our things.
+They have their things to mess with and that keeps them out of our things.
 Toys are also a good tool to redirect behavior.
-If one of the dogs is getting into something that shouldn't, offering a toy will redirect them into a better activity.
-We are able to provide a play area in the backyard where they spend hours each day.
-As a special treat we also will take Stella or Jazzmine to a really awesome doggie day care about once a week.
+If one of the dogs is getting into something they shouldn't, offering a toy will redirect them into a better activity.
+In addition to regular access to our back yard, we also take Stella or Jazzmin to a really awesome doggie day care about once a week.
 They get to interact with other dogs and experience another environment.
 We kid that they have their spa days.